|Seminar Title:||Exploring the Diverse Culture and History of Thailand|

-|Participants:||U.S. school teachers, administrators, and media resource specialists at the elementary/middle level (Kindergarten through 8th grade)|
+|Participants:||U.S. teachers, curriculum specialists, librarians, media resource specialists, and administrators at the primary/middle school level (Kindergarten through 8th grade)|

-NOTE: The Department is not bound by any estimates in this notice.
+Note: The Department is not bound by any estimates in this notice.